 1. This week, download the pattern (click here for the pattern) and read it through so you have a sense of how the project is going to take shape.
 We’ll be walking you through a different element each week, so don’t worry if you see anything you’re not familiar with!

-The winning pattern will be announced next Wednesday on the blog—when we’ll also give you details on picking up your supplies and getting started on the project!
+Votes must be cast by 12:00 midnight EST Sunday, June 14th, 2015.
+You must click on the photo you like to cast your vote; comments here on the blog do NOT count as votes.
+The winning pattern will be announced here on the blog on Wednesday, June 17th — we’ll also give you details on picking up your supplies and getting started on the project!

 Knitters, look out for a knit-along later this year, here on the Lion Brand Notebook.

 Blocking is one of the final steps that should be used for almost every project.
 Blocking sets the stitches and gives you the chance to straighten edges and slightly reshape any areas that need it.

 There are different methods for blocking but the one that I recommend for this project is wet blocking.
 To wet block take your garment and soak it in water for at least 30 minutes to make sure it is thoroughly wet all of the way through.
 If you think your sweater could use a cleaning add some wool wash to your soak.